dynamsoft-docs/mobile-document-scanner-docs-js/guide/index-v1.3.1.md

 ## Next Step

+**MDS** is a fully functional, ready-to-use **single page** scanning SDK with built-in UI layouts.
+There are two options which extend the features of MDS:

+1. To scan multi-page documents as PDFs, please contact [Dynamsoft Support](https://www.dynamsoft.com/company/contact/) for further information.

-**MDS** is a fully functional, ready-to-use scanning SDK with built-in UI layouts.
-For multi-page and **multi-document processing**, as well as advanced editing features, we developed **Mobile Web Capture (MWC)**.
-Read on to learn how to use this web-based wrapper SDK in the [**Mobile Web Capture User Guide**](https://www.dynamsoft.com/mobile-document-scanner/docs/web/code-gallery/mobile-web-capture/index.html).
+2. For multi-page and multi-document processing, as well as advanced editing features, we developed **Mobile Web Capture (MWC)**.
+Read on to learn how to use this web-based wrapper SDK in the [**Mobile Web Capture User Guide**]({{ site.code-gallery }}mobile-web-capture/index.html).